Marcel Jenni: Coaching career

 After retiring in 2015 from his playing career, Jenni immediately began his coaching career as an assistant coach with the EVZ Academy in Zug, Switzerland, for the team’s inaugural season.
 In 2017-2018 he was named head coach of the EV Zug U17-Elit team, where he coached three seasons.
 He coached the team to a silver medal in 2018 and a gold medal in 2019 in the U17-Elit Swiss Championships.
 The 2020 championship was cancelled due to COVID-19.

 Jenni was then selected as head coach for the Switzerland U18 National Team, where he served from 2021 to 2023.
 The team made the quarter-finals at the IIHF U18 World Championships all three years.
 In 2023, Jenni moved up as head coach of the Switzerland U20 National Team.
 He coached the team to the IIHF U20 World Championship quarter finals in 2023-2024 and 2024-2025 before retiring from the position.
-Concurrently in 2023, Jenni began as the assistant coach to Patrick Fischer for the Switzerland Men’s National Ice Hockey Team, which he helped win silver medals in the 2024 and 2025 IIHF World Ice Hockey Championships.
-Jenni will continue to coach the team in the 2026 Olympic Games in Milan, and in the 2026 IIHF World Ice Hockey Championships, held this year in Switzerland.
+Concurrently in 2023, Jenni began as the assistant coach to Patrick Fischer for the Switzerland Men’s National Ice Hockey Team, which he helped win silver medals in the 2024 and 2025 IIHF World Ice Hockey Championships and a quarter-final finish at the 2026 Olympic Games in Milan.

+In March 2026, the Swiss National Team announced that Jenni had signed a two-year extension as assistant coach under Jan Cadieux.
+On the same day, EHC Kloten announced that he would join them concurrently as an assistant coach during the 2026-2027 Swiss National League season.